Nicolas Nkoulou: Aris

+Gaziantep

+On 11 September 2023, Turkish Süper Lig club Gaziantep announced the signing of Nkoulou on a one-year contract.

 International career

 Nkoulou was included in the Cameroon U-23 squad that participated in the 2008 Summer Olympics.
 He helped the squad reach the knockout round, where they were eliminated by Brazil.

 Nkoulou was called up by the national team for the first time on 4 November 2008 He would make his international debut in the senior squad on 19 November 2008 in a friendly against South Africa, which they lost 3–2.

 Nkoulou selected for the 2010 African Cup of Nations by Cameroon National coach Paul Le Guen and went on to play four times in the cup competitions.
 Later in 2010, N’Koulou was called up again for the 2010 FIFA World Cup and made his World Cup debut, making his first start and playing 90 minutes, in a 1–0 loss against Japan.
-N’Koulou played all three matches in the World Cup, as Cameroon were eliminated in the Group Stage.
+N’Koulou played all three matches in the World Cup, as Cameroon were eliminated in the group stage.

 After captain Samuel Eto'o and vice–captain Eyong Enoh were suspended for five and two matches respectively by Cameroon Football Federation for their action of boycotting a friendly match against Algeria, Nkoulou was appointed as captain of Cameroon on a temporary basis and captained his first national match, in a 1–0 win over Guinea-Bissau.

 Following Eto’o refused to return to the national squad in late-August 2012, The Cameroon Football Federation stripped him of his captaincy in response and Nkoulou was appointed as a new captain of Cameroon.
 In the FIFA World Cup, Nkoulou was among 23 players to be included for the squad.
 Nkoulou played all three matches and retained his captaincy, as Cameroon struggled in the World Cup after losing three matches that saw them eliminated in the World Cup.
 The following year, Nkoulou was called up into the squad by the national team for the African Cup of Nations.

 Two years later on 26 March 2016, Nkoulou scored his first international goal, in a 2–2 draw against South Africa, the team he made his national debut eight years ago.

 His equalizing goal against Egypt in the 2017 Africa Cup of Nations Final is the first goal to be conceded by Egypt in the Africa Cup of Nations finals since Mengistu Worku's goal in the 1962 African Cup of Nations final.